The One Place In Kentucky That Looks Like Something From Middle Earth

 Another waterfall you must see during your time at Cumberland Falls State Resort Park is Eagle Falls.
 Eagle Creek plunges 44 feet over the side, splashing on the huge boulders below, and eventually empties into the Cumberland River.

-Has anyone ever explored this park?
+Have you ever explored this park?
+How about Mammoth Cave?